-(2) Despite paragraph 17A.42D (3) (a), if the Customs CEO seizes under Part 13 goods in respect of which the protected international trade mark was protected before the exercise of a power mentioned in subregulation 17A.42A (1), the Commonwealth is not liable for any loss or damage suffered because of the seizure unless:

-- (a) the Registrar gives the Customs CEO written notice in accordance with subregulation (1); and - (b) the seizure occurs after the notice is given to the Customs CEO. - (3) To avoid doubt, subregulation (2) does not, by itself, make the Commonwealth liable if the circumstances described in paragraphs (2) (a) and (b) exist.
+- If the Registrar exercises a power mentioned in subregulation 17A.42A(1) the Registrar must notify the Customs CEO in writing. - (2) Despite paragraph 17A.42D(3)(a), if the Customs CEO seizes under Part 13 goods in respect of which the protected international trade mark was protected before the exercise of a power mentioned in subregulation 17A.42A(1), the Commonwealth is not liable for any loss or damage suffered because of the seizure unless: - (a) the Registrar gives the Customs CEO written notice in accordance with subregulation (1); and - (b) the seizure occurs after the notice is given to the Customs CEO. - (3) To avoid doubt, subregulation (2) does not, by itself, make the Commonwealth liable if the circumstances described in paragraphs (2)(a) and (b) exist.

-17A.42F Appeal to Federal Court
+17A.42F Appeals to Federal Court or Federal Magistrates Court

-A person who made submissions to the Registrar, or was heard by the Registrar, during the course of proceedings mentioned in paragraph 17A.42C (1) (a), may appeal to the Federal Court from a decision of the Registrar to exercise, or not exercise, a power mentioned in subregulation 17A.42A (1).
+A person who made submissions to the Registrar, or was heard by the Registrar, during the course of proceedings mentioned in paragraph 17A.42C(1)(a), may appeal to the Federal Court or Federal Magistrates Court from a decision of the Registrar to exercise, or not exercise, a power mentioned in subregulation 17A.42A(1).

-Subdivision 3 Amendment or cessation of protection by prescribed court
+Subdivision 3-Amendment or cessation of protection by prescribed court

-17A.43 Amendment or cessation of protection - contravention of condition on the ground that a condition or limitation entered in the Record of International Registrations in relation to the protected international trade mark has been contravened.
+17A.43 Amendment or cessation of protection-contravention of condition on the ground that a condition or limitation entered in the Record of International Registrations in relation to the protected international trade mark has been contravened.